tbfe-de/viva-tcl/emb_tcl/README.md

 **A note to those who worry about efficiency:**

 Obviously it creates runtime (and maybe network) overhead to try to connect to non-existing IP ports.
-Therefore you would probably consider to rename `rdbg.tcl` to something differen (or remove the file completely) as long as you definetly need no trace output, as calling a subroutine with an empty body (as explained at the end of the last section).
+Therefore you would probably consider to rename `rdbg.tcl` to something different (or remove the file completely) as long as you definitely need no trace output, as calling a subroutine with an empty body (as explained at the end of the last section).

-But in case there is "usually" a viever running but only somtimes "down" (for any reason), its inavailability is not considered as "hard" error and there is even some logic to reduce the number of connection requests if they fail frequently in a row.
+But in case there is "usually" a viewer running but only sometimes "down" (for any reason), its unavailability is not considered as "hard" error and there is even some logic to reduce the number of connection requests if they fail frequently in a row.

-And now for the next question: Where do you find the ominous viever app?
+And now for the next question: Where do you find the ominous viewer app?

 You have it right there in front of your eyes – it is part of `rdbg.tcl` but will only start running if you call that with a name that ends in `-gui.tcl`, i.e. the alias name already existing as symbolic link!